arm61/pylj/docs/source/viewers.md

 ## A plot from the trajectory

-`sample()` records the configuration each time it is called, so g(r) and the scattering profile can be computed after the run, over whichever frames are wanted:
+`sample()` records the configuration each time it is called, so g(r) and the structure factor can be computed after the run, over whichever frames are wanted:

 ```{code-cell} python
 simulation = MDSimulation.initialise(model, number_of_atoms=25, temperature=100, box=30, seed=1)